 In the first few days after you get your braces you may feel a bit of tenderness and soreness in your mouth and teeth.
 This is to be expected, and the good news is that your mouth will not feel like this forever!
 You can find some relief by dissolving a teaspoon of salt in eight ounces of lukewarm water.
 Simply swish and gargle the water for a couple of minutes without, of course, swallowing the water.

-You can also expect for your teeth to feel a little loose after you first get your braces.
-Part of the treatment plan is for the braces to slightly loosen your teeth in order to straighten them into the best position.
+You can also expect your teeth to feel a little loose after you first get your braces.
+Part of the treatment plan is for the braces to loosen your teeth to straighten them into the best position slightly.
 Once your teeth are in their proper place, they will not continue to be loose.

 If you are involved in a sports collision, you will want to check your braces for any damage.
 Contact us immediately if you notice loose teeth or damage to your braces.
 You can also find temporary relief from pain and irritation by rinsing with warm saltwater or by applying wax to your braces.

-While it is always important to brush and floss regularly, it is EXTRA important when you are wearing braces.
+While it is always important to brush and floss regularly, it is EXTRA essential when you are wearing braces.
 This should be done after every meal in order to keep your teeth and gums healthy during your treatment.
-Also, making sure to see your general dentist for normal check ups and cleanings.
-Feel free to ask one of our staff members to provide assistance in helping you find the best toothbrush, toothpaste, and dental floss for your situation.
+You are also making sure to see your general dentist for routine checkups and cleanings.
+Feel free to ask one of our staff members to assist in helping you find the best toothbrush, toothpaste, and dental floss for your situation.

-We’re exciting to help you achieve the smile you’ve always dreamed of!
+We’re excited to help you achieve the smile you’ve always dreamed of!
 Feel free to contact one of our offices with any additional questions you may have about life in braces.
-With offices in El Dorado Hills, Sacramento, Roseville, Placerville and Modesto we’re conveniently located to assist you.